 Students admitted to the Respiratory Therapist program must meet all College admission requirements as listed in this catalog.
 Students are admitted to the program without discrimination regarding age, creed, marital status, race, religion, gender, or national origin.
 Selected applicants are admitted to and begin classes only in fall semester.
-Applications for admission may be obtained in March of each year on the Wallace Campus in Dothan or from the program's Web page on the College Web site.
+Applications for admission may be obtained in March of each year.
 Complete application packets must be submitted prior to the deadline date provided in the application packet.
-Additional information concerning admission is provided in the Respiratory Therapist program admissions packet.